sunflowerno0b/ATW/docs/Docker.md

 *Need to review and rewrite port mapping section.

 `docker run -p 38282:8080 kodekloud/simple-webapp:blue` this command would run docker with the container host being 38282 on port 8080 with the tag blue for image simple-webapp

+Data is persistent in a docker container.
+All data is gone if you delete the container.
+Best practice is to map directories to the docker host.
+It will mount directories inside the container and stored on the external volume and remains even if you delete the docker container.

+`docker run -v /opt/datadir:/var/lib/mysql mysql` this command would map it to the var lib and then its specified to the directory inside the container.

+`docker inspect [CONTAINER NAME OR ID]` gives you details on a container.

+`docker logs [CONTAINER ID OR NAME]` shows you the logs